abrahamjuliot/creepjs/README.md

 ## Browser Detection
 - a guess attempt is made to decrypt the browser vendor, version and platform
 - this guess does not affect the fingerprint
-- fingerprints with lies are ignored
-- system is guessed only when `WorkerNavigator.userAgent` system is an exact match to the current samples
+- system is collected from `WorkerNavigator.userAgent` and matched to fingerprint ids
 - decoded samples are auto gathered and manually reviewed
+- if the worker scope is blocked and the fingerprint ids exist in the database collection, the browser can still be detected

 ### Tests
 1. js Math implementation (SpiderMonkey, JavaScriptCore, V8)